simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 # Tracking the Console Log with Simvue
 As the simulation which we ran in the previous step was progressing, you should have seen a series of messages being printed to the log.
 These have also been stored in a log file, called `simvue_thermal.txt`.
 If we look at the most recent lines in this file by running `tail simvue_thermal.txt -n 100` in the terminal, we should see something like this:
+!!! docker "Run in Docker Container"
+    To view the log file produced by the previous run in the Docker container:
+    ```
+    tail tutorial/step_1/results/simvue_thermal.txt -n 100
+    ```

 ```
 ...
 Time Step 10, time = 10, dt = 1